Miss Minnesota's Teen

 The Miss Minnesota's Teen competition is the pageant that selects the representative for the U.S. state of Minnesota in the Miss America's Teen pageant.

-Natalie Berg of Coon Rapids was crowned Miss Minnesota's Teen on March 25, 2023, at Southwest Christian High School in Chaska, Minnesota.
-She competed for the title of Miss America's Teen 2024 in Dallas, Texas.
-On June 21, 2024 she crowned Brynn Olson, 17, of Thief River Falls as Miss Minnesota's Teen 2024 at the Treasure Island Resort in Welch, Minnesota.
+Natalia Yurecko of Chanhassen was crowned Miss Minnesota's Teen on June 19, 2026, at the Treasure Island Resort & Casino in Welch, Minnesota.
+She competed for the title of Miss America's Teen 2027 on September 5, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The results of Miss Minnesota's Teen as they participated in the national Miss America's Teen competition.
 The year in parentheses indicates the year of the Miss America's Teen competition the award/placement was garnered.